-When considering the Environmental Services sector’s impact on climate change is it important to separate out recycling from waste disposal.
+When considering the Environmental Services sector’s impact on climate change it is important to separate out recycling from recovery processes and waste disposal.

-The recycling sector’s impact on climate change is substantial.
+The recycling sector’s positive impact on climate change is substantial.

-Direct impacts on climate change arise from the fuel and electricity costs of collection, recycling, and the transport of recycled commodities back so they can be made into new products.
+Direct impacts on climate change arise from the fuel and electricity used in the collection, recycling, and the transport of recycled commodities back so they can be made into new products.

-In terms of logistics, when waste materials are collected from diverse sources – which is often logistically inefficient.
-But they then must be sorted, cleaned and often densified to make further transportation efficient.
+When waste materials are collected from diverse sources it is often logistically inefficient as they must be sorted, cleaned and often densified to make further transportation efficient.

 If materials cannot be recycled, they move as directly as possible to a high-quality recovery or disposal outlet.

 A move towards a nationally simplified and consistent approach to municipal recycling collections would help with such issues.